bgruening/galaxytools/chemicaltoolbox/README.rst

 	- Molecules to fingerprints
 		Chemfp_ is a tool for fingerprint generation.
 It supports the FPS fingerprint file format using `Open Babel`_, OpenEye_ and RDKit_ .
 	- SDF to fingerprint
-		Read an input SDF file, extract the fingerprints and store them in a fps-file.
+		Read an input SD file (pubchem), extract the fingerprints and store them in a FPS-file.
 	- Drug-likeness
 		Describes the similarity of a compound to known drugs.
 Comes with three applicable varieties (QED\ :sub:`w,mo`\ , QED\ :sub:`w,max`\ , QED\ :sub:`w,u` ).
 	- Descriptors by RDKit_
 		An open source cheminformatics and machine learning toolkit with a lot of overlap with OpenBabel.
 It therefor can be used to compare results with OpenBabel.
 The tool offers different descriptor and fingerprint calculations.
-	- Natural Product
+	- `Natural Product likeness`_
 		Calculates the Natural Product(NP)-likeness of a molecule, i.e. the similarity of the molecule to the structure space covered by known natural products.
 	- |Shape-it (TM)|
 		|Shape-it (TM)| is a `silicos-it tool`_ that aligns a reference molecule against a set of database molecules using the shape of the molecules as the align criterion.
 It is based on the use of `gaussian volumes as descriptor for molecular shape`_ as it was introduced by Grant and Pickup.